-This bill amends the Florida Statutes to establish new protocols for step-therapy concerning Medicaid recipients diagnosed with serious mental illnesses.
-It introduces a definition for "serious mental illness" in section 409.901, encompassing various psychiatric disorders such as bipolar disorder, major depressive disorder, obsessive-compulsive disorder, and schizophrenia.
-The bill mandates that the Agency for Health Care Administration (AHCA) approve drug products for treating serious mental illnesses without requiring step-therapy prior authorization under specific circumstances, thereby facilitating access to essential medications.
-Additionally, it includes provisions for the AHCA to implement a Medicaid prescribed-drug spending-control program, which will involve creating a preferred drug list and managing drug therapies for recipients using significant numbers of prescribed drugs.
+This bill amends the Florida Statutes to enhance the step-therapy protocols for Medicaid recipients diagnosed with serious mental illnesses.
+It introduces a definition for "serious mental illness" in section 409.901, encompassing conditions such as bipolar disorder, major depressive disorder, and schizophrenia.
+The bill mandates that the Agency for Health Care Administration (AHCA) must approve necessary drug products for these recipients without requiring step-therapy prior authorization under specific circumstances, thereby facilitating quicker access to essential medications.
+Additionally, it modifies section 409.912 to emphasize the implementation of a Medicaid prescribed-drug spending-control program and to manage drug therapies for recipients on multiple prescriptions.

 Statutes affected: S 70 Filed: 409.912, 409.910